In this article

 Itemized Receipt

 When we say a receipt is “itemized,” it simply means the receipt lists each line item of the goods or services purchased in a transaction.
-Unlike a standard receipt, which only lists the total amount paid, an itemized receipt breaks down each individual item or service, showing clear descriptions, quantities, unit prices, applicable taxes and fees, and other relevant information.
+Unlike a standard receipt, which only lists the total amount paid, an itemized receipt breaks down each item or service, including details like:

 • Vendor information: The seller’s name, address, and contact information